iamwfx/crs_3850_5850_mapping_countermapping/Fall_2022/Week8_mapbox/W8_mapbox2.md

 ---

 Let's all start off with the same starting `index.html` code below (I tweaked some things from last week).
-Make sure to add in Mapbox API token!
+Make sure to add in your Mapbox API token!

 ```html
 <!-- This is to indicate we have an HTML document -->